 When it comes to growing summer crops like millet and sorghum for high returns it’s all about preparation.
-In challenging spring environments the margin for error is high, so it is critical to get maximum production and quality feed from your forage sorghum and millet crops.
+In the current environment, margins for error are reduced, however, its still important to maximise production and feed quality from your forage sorghum or millet crop.
 Here is a list of tips for improving your chance of success.

-Sorghum is an excellent yielder and with excellent water use efficiency and can handle much dryer soil conditions than millet.
+Sorghum is an excellent yielder with very high water use efficiency and can handle much dryer soil conditions than millet.
 However, when sorghum becomes stressed it can produce prussic acid which can be fatal to livestock if grazed too early with hungry stock.
 Grazing the stand when it is between 0.8 - 1.5 m tall will give you the safest and highest quality feed.
 The addition of sulphur lick blocks will assist stock in better utilising this feed source safely.
+For animal health queries, seek veterinary advice.

 The most effective way to keep sorghum at its best is to rotationally strip graze and back-fence, to ensure regrowth isn’t grazed too early.
 As a rule of thumb, remove stock when the stand is at the height of a coke can and don’t graze it again until it reaches your waist/chest.
 A mechanism to maintain quality in your summer crops is to plant your crops a couple of weeks apart so the area is not ready to graze all at once.
 If sorghum does get away from the stock, cut it for hay or silage.